-The Company has been involved, directly and through the Peak Gold JV, in exploration on the Manh Choh Project for twelve years, which has resulted in identifying two mineral deposits (Main and North Manh Choh) and several other gold, silver, and copper prospects.
+The Company has been involved, directly and through the Peak Gold JV, in exploration on the Manh Choh Project since 2010, which has resulted in identifying two mineral deposits (Main and North Manh Choh) and several other gold, silver, and copper prospects.
 The Peak Gold JV plans to mine ore from the Main and North Manh Choh deposits and then process the ore at the existing Fort Knox mining and milling complex located approximately 240 miles (400 km) away.
 The use of the Fort Knox facilities is expected to accelerate the development of the Peak Gold JV Property and result in reduced upfront capital development costs, smaller environmental footprint, a shorter permitting and development timeline and less overall execution risk for the Peak Gold JV to advance the Main and North Manh Choh deposits to production.
-The Peak Gold JV will be charged a toll for using the Fort Knox facilities.
-A toll milling agreement is expected to be finalized during the current calendar year.

-The Management Committee of the Peak Gold JV (the "Management Committee") approved a calendar year 2022 budget which covered the following areas of work: feasibility study, permitting, on-going environmental monitoring, community engagement, engineering, road and camp construction, and exploration.
 Kinross Gold Corporation ("Kinross") released a combined feasibility study for the Fort Knox mill and the Peak Gold JV in July 2022.
-Also, in July 2022, Kinross announced that its board of directors (the "Kinross Board") made a decision to proceed with development of the Manh Choh project.
-Effective December 31, 2022, CORE Alaska, KG Mining and the Peak Gold JV executed the First Amendment to the Amended and Restated Limited Liability Company Agreement of the Peak Gold JV (the "A&R JV LLCA Amendment").
+Also, in July 2022, Kinross announced that its board of directors (the "Kinross Board") made a decision to proceed with development of the Manh Choh Project.
+Effective December 31, 2022, CORE Alaska, LLC, a wholly-owned subsidiary of the Company ("CORE Alaska"), KG Mining (Alaska), Inc., an indirect wholly-owned subsidiary of Kinross ("KG Mining"), and the Peak Gold JV executed the First Amendment to the Amended and Restated Limited Liability Company Agreement of the Peak Gold JV (the "A&R JV LLCA Amendment").
 The A&R JV LLCA Amendment provides that, beginning in 2023, the budget of the Peak Gold JV shall be determined on a quarterly basis.
-The Management Committee has approved a budget of \$13.6 million for the first calendar quarter of 2023, of which the Company's share is \$2.7 million.
-To date the Company, has funded \$1 million of the approved first calendar quarter budget.
-This budget primarily relates to access road construction and costs incurred for the refurbishment and expansion of the Manh Choh Camp.
-The Manh Choh camp facilities, located in Tok, Alaska, have now been completed and construction work on the road will continue through the winter months.
+The Peak Gold JV management committee approved a budget for the first and second calendar quarters of 2023 totaling \$42.7 million, of which the Company's share is \$12.8 million.
+To date, the Company has funded \$6.1 million of the approved first and second calendar quarter budgets.
+The current year budget primarily relates to access road construction and costs incurred for the refurbishment and expansion of the Manh Choh camp facilities.
+The Manh Choh camp facilities, located in Tok, Alaska, have now been completed and construction work on the road has an expected completion of August 2023.
 The Mine Operating permit issued by the State of Alaska Department of Natural Resources has been submitted.
-Once issued mine site construction and mine development of the Manh Choh project site can be undertaken so that the project remains on schedule for first gold production in the second half of 2024.
+Once issued, mine site construction and mine development of the Manh Choh Project site can be undertaken so that the project remains on schedule for first gold production in the second half of 2024.

 At the Lucky Shot Property, the Company engaged Atkinson Construction and Major Drilling as contractors to execute the 2022 exploration/development program.
 The Company completed 29 exploration drill holes on the property.
 Drilling began in late June 2022, and ended in November when activities ceased in preparation for the winter months.
 All 29 holes intersected the Lucky Shot vein structure.
 The Company has engaged a third-party structural geologist from Oriented Targeted Solutions Inc. to complete a structural analysis of the vein structure based on underground mapping and drill core logging.
 The Company will release all assay results once the results have been finalized and quality assurance and quality control has been completed.
-The Company anticipates completing an initial resource estimate, and then making plans for a follow up program to continue exploration of the Lucky Shot vein structure.
+The Company anticipates completing an initial resource estimate, and then making plans for a follow-up program to continue exploration of the Lucky Shot vein structure.
 Once a sufficient size and quality of mineralized material has been defined the Company expects to initiate a technical study to determine if commercial mining is viable.